MeelisM/vmicroservices/README.md

 ### System Requirements

 - Minimum 4GB RAM (for running 3 VMs).
-- 10GB available disk space.
+- ~10GB available disk space.
 - Processor with virtualization support enabled.

 ## Installation: Development

 This project can be run in either development or production mode.
 The mode is controlled by the `ENVIRONMENT` variable in the `.env` file.

 For this exercise, a pre-filled `.env` file is included in the repository.

-You only need to set:
+### billing-app

+Set the production environment variable in the `.env` file.

 ```bash
 ENVIRONMENT=DEVELOPMENT
 ```

-### billing-app

 Navigate to the correct directory.